kodemore/targe/README.md

 Everytime guarded function is executed library logs an event, which later on can be persisted and used to understand who, when, how and what data is being accessed within your application.

+> If scope attribute is not provided in the `guard` decorator in rbac mode,
+> audit for the execution will be skipped as it has no value.

 ### Elegant and easy to use interface
 You don't have to write complex `if` statements asserting whether user has given role, policy, or is authorized.
 All of it and even more is simply contained for you in one small `@guard`